 The Town Clerk is responsible for issuing a New York State Marriage License to qualified applicants as well as recording the marriage with the New York State Department of Health.
 The marriage record is on file in this office and in Albany.The requirements for the issuance of marriage licenses in the Town of Hempstead are mandated by the provisions of the New York State Domestic Relations Laws.

 A couple who intends to be married in New York State, regardless of the residence of either of the parties, may apply in person for a marriage license at the Town of Hempstead Town Clerk's Office.
 The application for a license must be signed by both parties to be married in the presence of a clerk.
 A representative cannot apply for the license on behalf of the marriage couple.
 This applies even if the representative has been given a Power of Attorney.
 Notarized marriage license affidavits signed by persons to be married cannot be substituted for their personal appearance.

-The marriage section of the Hempstead Town Clerk's office is open Monday through Friday, 8:00 AM to 4:45 PM Applicants should arrive prior to 4:15 PM.
+The marriage section of the Hempstead Town Clerk's office is open Monday, Tuesday, Wednesday and Friday, from 8:00 AM to 4:45 PM, and Thursday, from 8 AM to 7 PM.

 To view a sample License and Certificate of Marriage, please click here.

 Proof of Age and Identity

 A person is required to establish proof of age and identity by submitting to the issuing clerk ONE of the following age-related documents (ALL AGE-RELATED DOCUMENTS MUST BE ORIGINAL.
 Foreign documents must be translated to English and certified.):

 - Baptismal Record

 - Naturalization Record

 - Census Record